 The show's resident skeptic Glen Hunt is quick to point out to Yvette that the window in question overlooks the pub garden and perhaps the testimonies of beer drinkers in the garden aren't the most credible.
 Glen might be skeptical, but others are convinced that the Fleece Inn is one of the most haunted pubs in the UK, it even boasts its own headless horseman who's been seen leaving the pub and climbing aboard his stage coach on many occasions.

-Other paranormal activity includes dark shadows which are seen moving through rooms on a regular basis and a negative entity which does all it can to get people out of the pub.
+activity includes dark shadows which are seen moving through rooms on a regular basis and a negative entity which does all it can to get people out of the pub.

 Before the vigil even began, there was a huge scare in store for the pub's landlady, Christine.
 While being interview earlier in the day she had the fright of her life when a chair loudly crashed to the floor form the mezzanine floor above.
 After the initial shock passed, she said "I've never experienced anything as violent as that before."